openconnectivity/Emulator-Code/README.md

     1. Discover, onboard and control the server using OTGC
     2. Discover, onboard and control the server using DeviceSpy
     3. Test the server using CTT
+3. If you want to modify the glade GUI, run glade and open the following file:
+    1. project_name/bin/glade/window_main.glade